EconPapers

 Adoptions and Orphans in the Early Microcomputer Market

-Abstract: In this paper, the authors examine the development of the microcomputer market in the early 1980s.
-CP/M, a widely-adopted operating system, was orphaned by the user and the development communities.
+Abstract: In this paper we examine the development of the microcomputer market in the early 1980s.
+CP/M, a widely‐adopted operating system, was orphaned by the user and the development communities.
 A new operating system, DOS, and a new hardware platform, the IBM PC, became the predominant industry standard.
-The authors examine the statistical relationship between data that reflects hardware and software sales for the competing platforms.
-They conclude that the economic processes underlying the development of DOS differed from those underlying CP/M and that many of these differences related to the role of software development.
-Copyright 1999 by Blackwell Publishing Ltd
+We examine the statistical relationship between data that reflects hardware and software sales for the competing platforms.
+We conclude that the economic processes underlying the development of DOS differed from those underlying CP/M and that many of these differences related to the role of software development.

 Date: 1999